-The Legal 500 2024, Chancery, Probate and Tax
+The Legal 500 2025, Chancery, Probate and Tax

-Natasha has extensive experience of wills, trusts and probate matters.
-This includes: applications for the removal of personal representatives and/or trustees, breaches of trust and of fiduciary duty (including dishonest assistance and knowing receipt), claims under the Inheritance (Provision for Family and Dependants) Act 1975, construction and rectification, trusts disputes concerning property interests, devastavit, estate administration disputes, insolvent estates, proprietary estoppel, will validity challenges (formal and substantial validity) and Quistclose trusts.
+Natasha’s extensive experience of wills, trusts and probate matters includes: applications for the removal of personal representatives and/or trustees, breaches of trust and of fiduciary duty (including dishonest assistance and knowing receipt), claims under the Inheritance (Provision for Family and Dependants) Act 1975, construction and rectification, trust disputes concerning property interests, devastavit, estate administration disputes, insolvent estates, proprietary estoppel, will validity challenges (formal and substantial validity) and Quistclose trusts.
+She also has considerable experience of claims involving allegations of physical and/or sexual abuse.

 Some examples of Natasha’s cases are: